Aznoryusof/candidate_chatai/README.md

     ```
     The code above would also download the embeddings model and save the
     embeddings model in models/embeddings (specified in the .env file created
     above).
+The directory containing the models and the .env file would later
+    be attached as volumes to the docker containers at runtime in the subsequent
+    steps.

-6. Retrieve the model files.
+6. Retrieve the model files.<br>
     Two variants of the Llama 2 chat models are provided in this example -
-    a 7B and a 13B.
+    a 7B and a 13B model.
 While the 13B model is slightly more performant, inference
     time is much slower and the model takes longer to download than the 7B model.
-The two models can be downloaded from my Hugging Face repository into the models directory with the code below.
+The two models can be downloaded from my Hugging Face repository into the models directory with the
+    commands below.

     7B model:
     ```